F1 (BT) – Chapter 9 – PART B – MCQ’s and OTQs – ACCA

 Number of the Questions

-These MCQs Test consist of 30 Questions that covers the Part B of the Syllabus; Business organisation structure, functions and governance of ACCA F1 (BT) Business and Technology Module.
+There are 30 Questions in this Online F1 MCQ Test that covers the Part B of the Syllabus; Business organisation structure, functions and governance of ACCA F1 (BT/FBT) Business and Technology Module.

 Time